 - Friday 25th – Sunday 27th September 2020

 - Friday 19th – Sunday 21st March 2021

 Our base for the weekend is YHA Lulworth Cove, a real rural retreat nestled in undulating countryside and yet just a short hop away from the fishing village and two inviting hostelries.

 Following introductions to the rest of the group, there’s ample time for you to explore the surroundings and simply relax before our Large Outdoors host dishes up the evening ‘icebreaker’ meal.

-From Lulworth Cove we head towards the famous Durdle Door, a limestone arch jutting out into the sea.
+Here’s a little more description: from Lulworth Cove we head towards the famous Durdle Door, a limestone arch jutting out into the sea.

 From there the path leads us up to Swyre Head before it tumbles back down to Bat’s Head and then upwards again, all the while with beautiful views of the white limestone cliffs.

+There, that wasn’t so bad was it?
 Once back at base, there is plenty of time to relax.

 For some that means tea and cake, while for others it could be a mooch into the village and a drink at one of the inns to break up the return journey before sitting down to the freshly-cooked evening meal.